ke177409/Customer-Purchase-Analysis/README.md

 ## Data Cleaning and Transformation
 After performing descriptive analyses on the data, I was able to identify areas where data cleaning and transformations were necessary.
 The following changes and variables were made:
-* Dropped column "eval_set" because data was not pertinent to analysis
+* Dropped column "eval_set" because data was not pertinent to analysis.
-* Created dictionaries to assign appropriate data types and consistent variable names
+* Created dictionaries to assign appropriate data types and consistent variable names.
-* Checked datasets for mixed data types, missing data, and duplicate data
+* Checked datasets for mixed data types, missing data, and duplicate data.
-* Renamed null values as "N/A" in orders dataset to flag as user's initial order
+* Renamed null values as "N/A" in the orders dataset to flag as a user's initial order.
-* Removed missing values in "product_name" column and duplicates from products dataset
+* Removed missing values in "product_name" column and duplicates from products dataset.
-* Generated new columns using if- and for-loops:
+* Generated new columns using if- and for-loops in Python:
   * Product price ranges ("price_label")
   * Day of week popularity ("busiest_day")
   * Hour of day popularity ("busiest_period_of_day")
-* Used transform() and loc() functions to aggregate customer data and create new variables:
+* Used transform() and loc() functions in Python to aggregate customer data and create new variables:
   * Created "max_order" column to determine maximum number of orders and assign customer loyalty status
   * Created "average_price" column to determine average purchased item price and assign customer spending label
   * Created "median_days_prior_order" column to determine median number of days since prior order and assign customer frequency label